 I began frenchteacher.net in 2002 as a means of sharing worksheets and links with colleagues around the world.
 Before retiring I had decided to turn the site into a low price subscription service so that I could continue making resources, something I enjoy doing very much.

 Subscribers to frenchteacher.net come from all over the world, although mainly from British secondary schools.
-If you are new to the site, do have a look at the many free samples, teacher's guide, blog and links pages.
+If you are new to the site, do have a look at the many free samples, teacher's guide, blog, testimonials and links pages.

-Apart from writing frenchteacher.net and blogging, I am currently working with AQA on new A-levels, I help moderate the MFL Resources Yahoo forum and I have led training sessions with the PGCE students at York University.
+Apart from writing frenchteacher.net and blogging, I have worked with AQA presenting and writing training materials for the latest A-levels, speak at occasional MFL teacher events, I help moderate the MFL Resources Yahoo forum and GILT Facebook forum and am subject lead tutor for the PGCE and IPGCE students at Buckingham University.

 I am married to Elspeth Jones, Emerita Professor of Internationalisation in Higher Education and have a son, Joel, recently graduated in physics at Manchester University and now working for the Students' Union there.
-In my spare time I sing in barbershop choruses and play the drums in a local pub band.
-We make regular visits to our house in the Charente Maritime département in France.
+In my spare time I sing in barbershop choruses, listen to prog rock music and play the drums for fun.
+We travel a good deal and make regular visits to our house in the Charente Maritime département in France.